holly-ai-2025/holly-v6/apps/frontend/README.md

 - **TabTasks**
   - Uses `getTasks` to list tasks.
   - Uses `updateTask` when saving edits.
+  - Groups tasks by due date, priority, or status consistently.

 - **TabCalendar**
   - Uses FullCalendar for drag/create/edit.
   - Only Calendar persists tasks → avoids duplicate saves.
   - Maps `status → className` for color coding.
   - Requires each task to include `.id` (from wrapper normalization).
+  - Single-click, drag, and resize all route through TaskDialog.

 ---